 Looking for something built, reliable and durable while you’re on the go?
-Then luckily for you, the Geekvape Aegis Legend Kit is here for you with a bonus mesh tank to spice up your vaping experience, making it the ideal kits and tank to have in your every day lifestyle.
-The Legend is designed with a dual 18650 battery (not included) slot feature and uses the same AS-Chipset like the Aegis Solo and this baby allows the wattage to go up to a maximum of 200W so do expect some impact from your tank.
-Overall, the Geekvape Aegis Legend is very well-made because its shock-proof, water-proof or whatever proof you can think of, this bad boy can withstand it.
+Then luckily for you, the Geekvape Aegis Legend Kit is here for you with a bonus mesh tank to spice up your vaping experience, making it the ideal kit and tank to have in your everyday lifestyle.
+The Legend is designed with a dual 18650 battery (not included) slot feature and uses the same AS-Chipset as the Aegis Solo and this baby allows the wattage to go up to a maximum of 200W so do expect some impact from your tank.
+Overall, the Geekvape Aegis Legend is very well-made because it’s shock-proof, water-proof, or whatever proof you can think of, this bad boy can withstand it.
 Take some time and read this review to find out the pros and cons as well as why you should really consider getting it and I can guarantee you will not be disappointed.

 The Legend has a wide but think design as it carries dual 18650 batteries and it still retains the Aegis signature leather and trim design for comfort when you carry it in your hands, whilst the OLED screen display is position at the front of the device parallel to the fire button at the top and adjustment buttons at the bottom.
 As mentioned before, its durability is phenomenal, when you carry it in your hand, you could slightly feel that there’s a bit of cushion action and maybe thats how it stays impact proof, I even took the risk and dipped the device in a cup for about 10 seconds and the results were as expected, completely water-proof.
 I also want to point out, the battery cap is threaded with an o-ring and the reason for that is to ensure that no water breaks through into the batteries but the cap might stick out a bit and that’s completely normal so please don’t remove the o-ring.
 The design itself already looks sturdy but with the batteries inserted, it does put a little bit of weight in it, not too heavy till it tires your arms but it certainly feels nice.